-The school is committed to working in partnership with children, parents and other agencies to:
+The School is committed to working in partnership with children, parents and other agencies to:

-- identify situations in which children and/or their families would benefit from early help; - act without delay by signposting to the Family Support Line or Family Information Service for earlier identified needs; - undertake an assessment of the need for early help when that is appropriate, using the Early Help Pathway to Change process; and - provide targeted early help services to address the assessed needs of a child and their family, developing an action plan that will focus on activity to improve the child's outcomes.
+- identify situations in which children and/or their families would benefit from early help; - act without delay by signposting to the Family Support Line or Family Information Service for earlier identified needs; - undertake an assessment of the need for early help when that is appropriate, using the Pathway to Change process; and - provide targeted early help services to address the assessed needs of a child and their family, developing an action plan that will focus on activity to improve the child's outcomes.

-The school will be particularly alert to the potential need for early help for any child who:
+The School will be alert that any child may benefit from early help, but all School and college staff should be particularly alert to the potential need for early help for a child who:

-- is disabled and has specific additional needs; - has special educational needs (whether or not they have a statutory education, health and care plan); - is a young carer; - is showing signs of being drawn into anti-social or criminal behaviour including gang involvement and association with organised crime groups; - is frequently missing/goes missing from care or from home; - is missing from education;

-- is misusing drugs or alcohol themselves; - is at risk of modern slavery, trafficking or exploitation; - is in a family whose circumstances present challenges for the child, such as substance abuse, adult mental health issues or domestic abuse; - has returned home to their family from care; - is at risk of being radicalised or exploited; - is a privately fostered child; - is showing early signs of abuse and/or neglect; and/or - is particularly vulnerable in any of the ways identified in section 6 above.
+- is disabled or has certain health conditions and has specific additional needs - has special educational needs (whether or not they have a statutory Education, Health and Care Plan) - has a mental health need - is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines - is frequently missing/goes missing from care or from home - is at risk of modern slavery, trafficking, sexual or criminal exploitation - is at risk of being radicalised or exploited - has a family member in prison, or is affected by parental offending - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - is misusing alcohol and other drugs themselves - has returned home to their family from care - is at risk of 'honour'- based abuse such as Female Genital Mutilation or Forced Marriage - is a privately fostered child, and - is persistently absent from education, including persistent absences for part of the School day.

 The Early Help process can only be effective if it is undertaken with the agreement of the child's parents/carers.
-Young people in secondary schools or FE colleges may consent to early help, possibly including an Early Help Pathway to Change process in their own right, subject to Information sharing - Advice for practitioners providing safeguarding services to children, young people, parents and carers (HMG 2018).
-The school should seek advice from a Targeted Support Officer or the Integrated
+Young people in secondary Schools or FE colleges may consent to early help, possibly including an Early Help Pathway to Change process in their own right, subject to Information sharing - Advice for practitioners providing safeguarding services to children, young people, parents and carers (HMG 2018).

-Front Door Education Lead in those circumstances.
+The School should seek advice from a Targeted Support Officer or Front Door Education Lead in those circumstances.
 The Early Help Pathway to Change process must involve the child and family as well as all the practitioners who are working with them.

-The school will keep the needs and circumstances of children receiving early help under constant review.
-If the child's situation does not improve and/or the child's parents and/or the child do not consent to early help, the school will make a judgement about whether, without help, the needs of the child will escalate.
-If so, the school may wish to consult with;
+The School will keep the needs and circumstances of children receiving early help under constant review.
+If the child's situation does not improve and/or the child's parents and/or the child do not consent to early help, the School will make a judgement about whether, without help, the needs of the child will escalate.
+If so, the School may wish to consult with:

 - Targeted Support Officers

 - Early Help Social Worker

-- MASH Education Lead
+- Front Door Education Lead

 - Early Help Team Leaders

-- Integrated Front Door (MASH)
+- Children and Families Front Door

-Consultations are available in the Integrated Front Door (MASH) for practitioners seeking advice about children they are concerned about.
-If you have a concern that a child or young person may be in need of protection or significant harm the DSL/lead professional should contact the MASH and submit a referral.
+Consultations are available in the Children and Families Front Door for practitioners seeking advice about children they are concerned about.
+If you have a concern that a child or young person may be in need of protection or significant harm the DSL/lead professional should contact the Front Door and submit a referral.